altoinu/react-item_selection/README.md

-# base_react_nextjs_project-20241220
+# react-item_selection

-Sample basic React Next.js project setup with some dev dependencies
+Implement a feature to allow item selection in React.js with some requirements

 This project does some API calls.
 Run this back end API server for it to work: [altoinu/base_nodejs_express_project-20241224](https://github.com/altoinu/base_nodejs_express_project-20241224).